yepolotn1ak/chat-gramm/README.md

 ## Data
 All messages are stored on the backend in encrypted form.
 The encryption includes metadata such as `IV`, `authTag`, and sender’s public key.
 Group chats use a sender key distribution mechanism.

+## Design
+The design of Chat-Gramm was created independently by me and is inspired by the clean, modern aesthetic of contemporary messengers.
+Special attention was paid to user experience across all device types — desktop, tablet, and mobile — ensuring full responsiveness and usability in different screen resolutions.

 ## Technologies Used

 ### **Frontend:**